lubomirkamensky/lubolab/content/post/the-data-lab-web-app.md

 firebase login
 firebase deploy
 ```
-<p class="success">This post is closing the first series about Personal Data Warehouse, proving it is not just an idea but something very real. </p>
+<div class="c_alert c_alert-success"><i class="fa fa-exclamation-triangle"></i>This post is closing the first series about Personal Data Warehouse, proving it is not just an idea but something very real. </div>